gfolgert/qmk_firmware/keyboards/crkbd/keymaps/gfolgert/README.md

 ### Misc Chords
 ![chordic-misc-chords](./21-misc-chords.png)
 **Reset** is visually represented by the line dipping and rising.
 Which side you use for reseting depends on which side of the keyboard is the parent. **Swap To Mac** is "M+A+C", **Swap To Windows** is ["P+C+M+R"](https://en.wikipedia.org/wiki/PC_Master_Race), the only chords within the Chordic layout specific to key placements on QWERTY.
-The chord "P+C" isn’t used because quickly typing “P-C” could accidentally activate this chord.
-Default layout is Mac.
-Refer to [Modifier Keys section](#modifier-keys) for more info.
+The chord "P+C" isn’t used because quickly typing the letters “P-C” could accidentally activate this chord.
+Default layout is Mac – refer to [Modifier Keys section](#modifier-keys) for more info on what's being swapped.

 ------
 ## Conclusion